symfony/symfony-docs/testing.rst

 .. tip::

-    For all following assertions, ``$client->enableProfiler()`` must be called before the code that will trigger HTTP request(s).
+    For all the following assertions, ``$client->enableProfiler()`` must be called before the code that will trigger HTTP request(s).

 ``assertHttpClientRequest(string $expectedUrl, string $expectedMethod = 'GET', string|array $expectedBody = null, array $expectedHeaders = [], string $httpClientId = 'http_client')``
-    Asserts that the given URL has been called using, is specified, the given method body and headers.
-By default it will check on the HttpClient, but a HttpClient id can be specified.
+    Asserts that the given URL has been called using, if specified, the given method body and headers.
+By default it will check on the HttpClient, but you can also pass a specific HttpClient ID.
     (It will succeed if the request has been called multiple times.)

 ``assertNotHttpClientRequest(string $unexpectedUrl, string $expectedMethod = 'GET', string $httpClientId = 'http_client')``